wp-plugins/mmww/readme.txt

                  Handle some non-ASCII trouble in titles, content, and tags.
                  Thanks to Tony van der Voort for reporting these problems.

+ = 1.0.4 =

+Upgrade to WP 3.8.
+Add more complete support for IPTC metadata, using {iptc:name} tags.

 == Upgrade Notice ==

- = 1.0.3 =
+ = 1.0.4 =

-A minor upgrade; Add a {filename} tag for workflows where the filename is needed in the post.
-                 Handle some non-ASCII trouble in titles, content, and tags.
+Upgrade to WP 3.8.
+Add more complete support for IPTC metadata.

 == Credits ==

 The stuff the US NSA is collecting isn't really metadata: it's call detail records.
 This stuff is metadata.
 Metadata can be poetry.

 This plugin incorporates the Zend Media Framework by Sven Vollbehr and Ryan Butterfield which they generously made available under the BSD license.
 It comes in handy for retrieving